ngeny-brian/MOVIE-RECOMMENDATION-SYSTEM/README.md

 > ### __Exploratory Data Analysis.__
 For these project, I utilised the ___movie_data___ and ___rating_data___ dataframes because they contain all the information necessary to build a recommendation system.

-First, I analyzeed the ___movie_data___ dataset to discover the top ten genres of movies that are most prevalent within the dataset and the average rating of these genres of movies.
+First, I analyzed the ___movie_data___ dataset to discover the top ten genres of movies that are most prevalent within the dataset and the average rating of these genres of movies.

 ![Alt text](<Images/image.png>)